Executive Assistant (Voucher Included)

 What you will learn

-• Develop basic practical and managerial skills
+• Develop essential practical, managerial, and workplace skills

 • Explore important topics in running operations in accord with legal requirements